-- 2. the procedural history beyond service of the summons and complaint, if any; - 3. whether, if the default is applicable to fewer than all of the counterparties, the Court may appropriately order a default judgment on the issue of damages prior to resolution of the entire action; - 4. the proposed damages and the basis for each element of damages, including interest, attorney's fees, and costs; and - 5. legal authority for why an inquest into damages would be unnecessary; - ii. a proposed default judgment; - iii. copies of all the operative pleadings; - iv. a copy of the affidavit of service of the summons and complaint; and - v. if failure to answer is the basis for the default, a Certificate from the Clerk of Court stating that no answer has been filed. - K. Proposed Stipulations and Orders.
-In accordance with the Local Rules and the Electronic Case Filing Rules and Instructions, parties should file on ECF all proposed stipulations and orders that they wish the Court to sign, using the appropriate ECF filing event.
-See SDNY ECF Rules & Instructions §§ 13.17-19 & App'x A. Notwithstanding the foregoing, parties should not file on ECF either the following two types of documents: (1) a Consent to Proceed Before United States Magistrate Judge, which the parties should email to the Orders and Judgments Clerk at judgments@nysd.uscourts.gov or, if and only if it has been fully executed by all parties, directly to Chambers at Furman NYSDChambers@nysd.uscourts.gov; or (2) a proposed temporary restraining order, which the party seeking relief should submit according to the procedures set forth in Paragraph 4(A) below.
-As noted above, requests for extensions and adjournments must be made by letter-motion, not by proposed stipulation or proposed order.
-Courtesy copies need not be sent to Chambers for any proposed stipulation or order.
+- 1. the basis for entering a default judgment, including a description of the method and date of service of the summons and complaint; - 2. the procedural history beyond service of the summons and complaint, if any; - 3. legal authority for why such service was proper; - 4. whether, if the default is applicable to fewer than all counterparties, the Court may appropriately order a default judgment on the issue of damages prior to resolution of the entire action; - 5. the proposed damages and the basis for each element of damages, including interest, attorney's fees, and costs; and - 6. legal authority for why an inquest into damages would be unnecessary; - iii. if the proposed damages are supported by calculations, native versions of the files with calculations (i.e., versions of the files in their original format, such as in ".xlsx"), which shall be emailed to Chambers; - iv. a proposed default judgment; - v. copies of all the operative pleadings; and - vi. a copy of the affidavit of service of the summons and complaint. - M. Proposed Stipulations and Orders.
+In accordance with the S.D.N.Y.
+Local Rules and the S.D.N.Y.
+Electronic Case Filing Rules and Instructions, parties should file on ECF all proposed stipulations and orders that they wish the Court to sign, using the appropriate ECF filing event.
+See SDNY ECF Rules & Instructions §§ 13.17-19 & App'x A. As noted above, requests for extensions and adjournments must be made by letter-motion, not by proposed stipulation or proposed order.

-4. Other Pretrial Guidance
+9. Other Pretrial Guidance

-- A. Applications for Temporary Restraining Orders.
-A party should confer with his or her adversary before making an application for a temporary restraining order unless the party seeking relief is able to satisfy the requirements for obtaining temporary relief without notice to the adverse party set forth in Rule 65(b)(1) of the Federal Rules of Civil Procedure.
-In the absence of an emergency that would justify seeking immediate relief in person, if the party seeking relief (1) believes that Rule 65(b)(1)'s requirements can be met and a temporary restraining order should issue without notice to the adverse party, the party should email its papers to Chambers (at Furman\NYSDChambers@nysd.uscourts.gov) and then call Chambers at (212) 805-0282; or (2) is prepared to seek relief on notice to the adverse party, the party seeking relief should simultaneously email its papers to Chambers (at the address above) and serve them on all other parties and then call Chambers with all parties on the line (at the number above). - B. Settlement Agreements.
+A. Applications for Temporary Restraining Orders.
+A party should confer with its adversary before making an application for a temporary restraining order unless the party seeking relief is able to satisfy the requirements for obtaining temporary relief without notice to the adverse party set forth in Federal Rule of Civil Procedure 65(b)(1).
+If the party seeking relief believes that Rule 65(b)(1)'s requirements can be met and a temporary restraining order should issue without notice to the adverse party, the party should file its papers on ECF under seal (or, if ECF is not a viable option, by email to Chambers) and then call Chambers at (212) 805-0238.
+If the party is prepared to seek relief on notice to the adverse party, the party seeking relief should simultaneously file its papers on ECF, serve them on all other parties, and then call Chambers with all parties on the line (at the number above).

+- B. Settlement Agreements.
 Unless the Court orders otherwise, the Court will not retain jurisdiction to enforce confidential settlement agreements.
 If the parties wish that the Court retain jurisdiction to enforce a settlement agreement, the parties must place the terms of their agreement on the public record.
 The parties may either provide a copy of the settlement agreement for the Court to endorse or include the terms of their settlement agreement in their stipulation of settlement and dismissal. - C. Bankruptcy Appeals.
-The parties must comply with the briefing schedule and the format and length specifications set forth in the Federal Rules of Bankruptcy Procedure 8014-8018 unless otherwise ordered by the Court.
+The parties must comply with the briefing schedule and the format and length specifications set forth in the Federal Rules of Bankruptcy Procedure (8014-8018) unless otherwise ordered by the Court.

-5. Trial Submissions and Procedures
+10. Trial Submissions and Procedures